ASSI-45/vault2.0/pragramming/avr/c/Basic writing and reading.md

 -- -
 In this page we'll discuss how to write to a pin then on how to write to an pin in c.
 These are the basics of understanding of how to use 8-bit AVR.
-I'll be using an arduino mega(Atmel 2560).
+I'll be using an arduino mega(Atmega 2560).

 + [[#configuring as output]]
 + [[#configuring as input]]